MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-nodejs.md

   - JavaScript
 ---
 # Getting started with Node.js in Visual Studio
-In this introduction to the Visual Studio integrated development environment (IDE), you'll create a simple Node.js web application.
+In this tutorial for Node.js development using Visual Studio, you'll create a simple Node.js web application, add some code, and run the app.
 If you haven't already installed Visual Studio, install it for free [here](http://www.visualstudio.com).

 ## Create a project
 First, you'll create an Node.js web application project.